-During the three months ended March 31, 2011, the Company sold 200,000 shares of its common stock in consideration for \$50,000 to one of its directors.
-This transaction was a private sale of unregistered, restricted securities pursuant to a stock purchase agreement.
+During the six months ended June 30, 2012, the Company sold 166,666 restricted shares of its common stock in consideration for \$10,000 to one of its directors.
+During the six months ended June 30, 2011, the Company sold 200,000 restricted shares of its common stock in consideration for \$50,000 to one of its directors.
+These transactions were private sales of unregistered, restricted securities pursuant to stock purchase agreements.